jasonhemann/21FA-CS3800/_drafts/homework4.md

 $\textrm{FLIP}(L) = \{c\_n \ldots c\_0 \mid c\_0\ldots c\_n \in L\}, \textrm{where } c\_i \in \Sigma$

 Prove that regular languages are closed under the \textrm{FLIP}
-operation by reading in the name of [an XML or JFF file (JBH: Which?) describing a DFA]({{ site.baseurl}}/assets/fig1.4.jff) for the language and producing a description of the resulting language as an NFA.
+operation by reading in the name of an XML file containing an XML automaton element describing a DFA and producing an XML automaton element representing an NFA that recognizes a flipped version of the language recognized by the machine from the input.
 We will test your machine by running it against a variety of outputs.

+* **Example**:

+  You can test your program with these files:

+  * [`dfa-abc.xml`]({{ site.baseurl }}/assets/docs/dfa-abc.xml): recognizes the language $\{"abc"\}$

 * `Makefile` **target name**: `run-hw4-flip`

 * **Example**:

-  `printf "" | make -sf Makefile run-hw4-flip`
+  `printf "dfa-abc.xml" | make -sf Makefile run-hw4-flip`

 ```
 ```